turingschool/mod-0-curriculum/session3/index.md

 ### Putting it All Together

-The basic git workflow is this:
+Once you have initialized git (which you only do ONE TIME EVER in your project), the basic git workflow is this:

 1. Make file changes
 1. Check the `git status` to see what files are unstaged